More than likely due to the rise in computer recording, we are not seeing quite as many new self-contained hardware studios released as we once did.

 However, it has to be said that the display is a little on the small side and difficult to see unless you are right on top of the machine - although the display is backlit, it's a shame it isn't angled up slightly.

-Sound-wise, the preamps in the two input channels seem well up to scratch so the recorded audio quality is really good in both machines.
+Sound-wise, the preamps in the two input channels seem well up to scratch so the recorded audio quality is really good.

 Once all the recording and editing is done, mixing is very much hands-on with the knobs and fader on each channel.

 The EQ knobs each work nicely at the well-chosen default frequency, but this is not fixed and it's a simple matter to delve into the menu and choose a different frequency for each knob - a great help when mixing and getting sounds to sit together.

 In our view, reverb is an essential element in any mix and the reverb in the DP-02 adds that vital sense of space that can 'glue' the tracks together.